-Different types of Psychology, Edinburgh, Falkirk, Stirling, Glasgow
+Different types of Psychology, Edinburgh, Falkirk, Dublin, Glasgow

 There are various forms of psychology, not just the commonly taught cognitive model.
 Indeed even the related types of psychology normally taught at university do not correspond to other models.